 A week later, the group was breathing in the salty air of Olt as the Marquis plied the Travellers’ Aid Society concierge for information about the Mushroom while the rest went to the Grand Bazaar to shop for equipment and supplies for the expedition.
-After leaving Jack and Benny to watch over the ship, the group (including Phillip) flew over to the daunting structure in the G-carrier and a trio of grav bikes the Marquis borrowed from the IISS base on Narmada.
+After leaving two of the Marquis' house guards - Jack and Benny - to watch over the ship, the group (including Phillip) flew over to the daunting structure in the G-carrier and a trio of grav bikes the Marquis borrowed from the IISS base on Narmada.

 The Mushroom was about a kilometer off-shore of a black sand beach called the Ebonstrand.
 The surface appeared to be brushed aluminum, but was actually a rigid, tightly woven mesh of a strange alloy of iron, titanium and molybdenum.
 Access to the interior was gained from an opening nearly a hundred meters above the surface of the sea, just below the underside of the Mushroom’s “cap.”
 Fortunately, it was large enough for Paul, Weston and Yael to carefully squeeze their bikes through.

 The entry room had a high parabolic ceiling and was called the Cathedral Chamber by the local explorers whose hobby it was to map the place.
 They walked through the only passage out of the chamber which led to a spiral ramp that led down to a nearly spherical room called the Chamber of Infinity, due to the sideways figure-eight pattern on the floor.